sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-06-13-the_document.md

 loci.
 That's why nobody can remember us."

 "A real-life antimeme," Mitch mused.
 "Just my luck.
-I change departments just in time for antimemtics to finally find something."
+I change departments just in time for antimemetics to finally find something."

 Barb looked at him like he was the stupidest man in the world.
 Mitch scratched his chin.